 The author of the winning essay will receive a $300 gift card and certificate, and the two runners-up will each receive a $150 gift card and certificate.
-All three winners will be honored at the annual Catholic Studies Honor Society induction and reception at Seton Hall University on April 26, 2022, at 5 p.m. in the Chapel of the Immaculate Conception.
-Students will be allowed to bring two guests to the reception, and the winning essay will be read aloud at the reception by its author.
+All three winners will be honored at the annual Catholic Studies Honor Society induction and reception at Seton Hall University on April 26, 2023, at 5 p.m. in the Chapel of the Immaculate Conception.
 The three winning essays will also appear in the magazine Arcadia: A Student Journal for Faith and Culture, which is published by the Catholic Studies Program.

 Submit Your Essay Here

 Online and Hard Copy Submission Requirements

 Each high school must submit no more than five essays.
 Each essay will be evaluated for originality, execution, and adherence to the topic and format requirements:

 - Essays must be between 500 and 750 words.

 - Only one entry per student is permitted.